openSUSE/osem/INSTALL.md

 *You should know what you do and you have been warned*.

+## Versions
+OSEM is an [semantic versioned](http://semver.org/) app.
+That means given a version number MAJOR.MINOR.PATCH we increment the:

+1. MAJOR version when we make incompatible changes,
+2. MINOR version when we add functionality in a backwards-compatible manner
+3. PATCH version when we make backwards-compatible bug fixes

+## Download
+You can find the latest OSEM releases on our [release page](https://github.com/openSUSE/osem/releases)

 ## Deploy to the cloud
 The easiest way to deploy OSEM is to use one of the many platform as a service providers that support ruby on rails.
 We have prepared OSEM to be used with [heroku](https://heroku.com).
 So if you have an account there, you can deploy OSEM by pressing this button: